Guide series

 The common conclusion is that exercise is “unpredictable”.
 That conclusion is understandable — and usually wrong.

 Exercise does not introduce randomness.
 It introduces fast, powerful physiology into a system otherwise governed by slow, blunt insulin.
-When you understand the dominant drivers of glucose change during exercise, patterns start to appear — and with them, control.
+When you understand the dominant drivers of glucose change during exercise, patterns start to appear — and with them, a clearer picture.

 This guide is built around heuristics to experiment from.
 They are grounded in the evidence base and clinical practice, but they require individual tailoring.
 They are not rigid rules.
 They are starting points that survive contact with CGM and real life.